New Zealand at the Olympics

 New Zealand first sent an independent team to the Olympics in 1920.
 Before this, at the 1908 and 1912 Summer Olympics, New Zealand and Australian athletes competed together in a combined Australasia team.
 New Zealand has also participated in most Winter Olympic Games since 1952, missing only the 1956 and 1964 Games.

 The New Zealand Olympic Committee (NZOC) is the National Olympic Committee for New Zealand.
 The NZOC was founded in 1911, and recognised by the IOC in 1919.

-New Zealand athletes have won a total of 163 medals, with 157 won at the Summer Games and six at the Winter Games.
+New Zealand athletes have won a total of 166 medals, with 157 won at the Summer Games and nine at the Winter Games.
 The most successful sport has been rowing with 33 medals, with athletics second with 28 medals.
-Before the 2022 Winter Olympics, the 140 medals won by New Zealand put the country at number 32 on the all-time Olympic Games medal table for total number of medals and number 24 when weighted by medal type.
+Before the 2022 Winter Olympics, the 166 medals won by New Zealand put the country at number 32 on the all-time Olympic Games medal table for total number of medals and number 24 when weighted by medal type.

 Following the 2020 Summer Olympics, 1519 competitors represented New Zealand at the Olympic Games.
 Harry Kerr is considered the first Kiwi Olympian and Adrian Blincoe the 1000th.
 On 11 June 2009 it was reported that of the 1111 Olympians to that date, 114 were deceased and the whereabouts of 21 were unknown.

 By 25 June 2009, only 9 Olympians had not been located.
 There are no living Kiwi Olympians from before the 1956 Olympics in Melbourne.